wri/cities-thermal-comfort-modeling/README.md

          1. Review the "results_data" folder looking for the run results as described below in Post-Execution section.

 ### Post-Execution Evaluation of Results
-   1. Results of your run are written to the result_data folder under your city folder specified in the batch script.
+   1. Results of your run are written to the C:\CTCM_outcome folder under your city folder specified in the batch script with a sub-folder for the scenario.
-   1. To see a report of success/failure, see the html files in the .results_data\.run_reports for the time that you started your run.
+   1. To see a report of success/failure, see the html files in the .logs\.run_reports for the time that you started your run.
-   1. For details about any failures, see the log file(s) in the .results_data\.logs folder.
+   1. For details about any failures, see the log file(s) in the .logs folder.
    1. The system also generates a QGIS workfile named 'viewer.qgs' in the .qgis_viewer folder.
       * **Note** The current version of the workfile requires two steps to view your data:
         1. After opening the file in QGIS, it will likely give the warning that several files are unavailable.
 Click on the "Remove Unavailable Layers" and OK to continue.